 The cord will not be cut for several minutes until it has stopped pulsating to maximizes the blood that is passed through the placenta to the baby.
 You will not have a managed third stage either.
 Instead, the placenta will be expelled naturally by contractions whilst the mother cuddles or breastfeeds her baby.
 After a natural birth, the mum and baby are generally left in quiet and low lights.

 Water can play a wonderful role in birth, whether during labour or for the birth itself.
 Most midwife-led units and labour wards offer water birth as a birth option.
 Being in warm, deep water allows women to get in lots of comfortable positions to both cope with contractions during labour and deliver their baby.
-It has been argued that a water birth makes the transition from the warm, watery environment of the womb to the outside world more gentle for your baby.
+It is considered that a water birth makes the transition from the warm, watery environment of the womb to the outside world more gentle for your baby.
 Babies can be safely born underwater without the risk of drowning as they receive their oxygen via the umbilical cord until they take their first breath of air.
-Due to the ‘dive reflex, ’ a baby does not take its breath of air until its face comes into contact with air, an amazing instinct to witness.
+Due to the ‘dive reflex,’ a baby does not take its breath of air until its face comes into contact with air, an amazing instinct to witness.
 Midwives have reported that babies born in water are calmer and cry less than other babies.

 Active birthing seeks to use gravity and your body movements to help birth your baby.
 The angle of the birth canal means that when you are lying down your baby you effectively have to push your baby ‘uphill’ to deliver her.
 By being in a more upright position gravity helps your baby move down through the birth canal.
 You can have an active birth in a pool too.
 Good positions for active birth include: